 The A/E Scope of Work (SOW) provides a location to access the latest version of the Japan Edited Specifications (JES) including environmental section, 01 57 19, Temporary Environmental Controls.
 The DOR will review, tailor, and develop the necessary text and incorporate this section into the project specification package.
-If the project is on an Air Force Installation or is under Air Force purview, section 01 57 19.01 Temporary Environmental Controls in lieu of 01 57 19 Temporary Environmental Controls in lieu of 01 57 19 Temporary Environmental Controls in lieu of 01 57 19 Temporary Environmental Controls in the specification package.
+If the project is on an Air Force Installation or is under Air Force purview, section 01 57 19.01 Temporary Environmental Controls in lieu of 01 57 19 Temporary Environmental Controls shall be incorporated into the specification package.